ishubham21/profiles-browser-extension/CONTRIBUTING.md

 **14.** Click on `Create Pull Request`.

-**15** Voila :exclamation: You have made a PR to the awesome-developer-portfolio project :boom: .
-Sit back patiently and relax while the project maintainers review your PR.
-Please understand at times the time can vary from a few hours to a few days.
+**15** Voila!
+You have made a PR to the awesome-developer-portfolio project.
+Sit back patiently and relax while the your PR is reviewed.